 Fetch the value associated with the key key in the Properties instance.
 If the key is not present, defaults is checked, and then its defaults, etc., until either a value for key is found or the next defaults is None, in which case defaultValue is returned.

-- key (text string) the key to look up the value of - defaultValue the value to return if key is not found in the Properties instance load (inStream)
+- key (str) the key to look up the value of - defaultValue (Any) the value to return if key is not found in the Properties instance

-Return type text string (if key was found)
+Return type str (if key was found)